The Bankrate promise

 Even though the result is similar to a foreclosure in that the homeowner loses their home, a short sale is not as damaging to credit, so it may be a better route — especially since it can be challenging to get a mortgage after foreclosure.

 Preforeclosure homes are typically priced below market value, making them affordable listings especially for investors and bargain-hunters.
 Moreover, because the homeowner is likely still living in the home, a preforeclosure can sometimes be in much better condition than their foreclosed counterparts.

 - Take the home as-is.
 People buying properties in preforeclosure usually commit to purchasing the property “as-is,” meaning that the lender and seller will not make any repairs to it.

 - Length and complexity of transaction.
 Generally, buyers send offers to the lender or servicer, not the homeowner.
-Because the lender or servicer manages the transaction following institutional criteria, the sale also tends to take much longer than a normal real estate transaction, Chando says.
+Because the lender or servicer manages the transaction following institutional criteria, the sale tends to take much longer than a normal real estate transaction, says Chando.